 I believe that ALL of our children are capable of academic excellence, and it takes a "village" to unlock their potential.
 This village comes from full engagement among family, school, and community.
 It has been shown over and over that community and family engagement are critical to our children's well-being and academic performance.

 Furthermore, our schools should provide a safe, nurturing , and enabling environment.
 Our schools should provide access to rigorous STEAM (Science, Technology, Engineer, Art, and Math) curriculum for ALL of our children.
-We must make sure our children are ready for the future as we undergo the "Fourth Industrial Revolution."
+We must make sure our children are ready for a rapidly evolving future.

 Lastly, our schools and the community need to have mutual trust.
 Accountability, transparency, and consistent communication are the bedrock of that trust.